kennytm/rust-ios-android/README.md

     cd ../..
     ```

-    When you create an Xcode project yourself, note thefollowing points:
+    When you create an Xcode project yourself, note the following points:

     * Add the C header `rust_regex.h` to allow using the Rust functions from C.
     * Copy `target/universal/release/lib???.a` to the project.
 You may need